-[NOTE: Four alternatives are shown in this draft for the second density column for each table.
-Prior to adoption of these regulations, the Board of County Commissioners must select density levels for the second density column in each table.
-The first of the four alternative columns is the most stringent density limitations allowed by the Lee Plan.]
+[NOTE: Four alternatives are shown in this draft for Table 33-552.
+Prior to adoption of these regulations, the Board of County Commissioners must select one of these alternatives or establish different density levels for columns III and V. The density levels shown as Alternative "A" are the most stringent density limitations allowed by the Lee Plan; each successive alternative is less restrictive.]